 Fleet Purchase Loan - 2019 - The City financed the purchase of eight vehicles with Enterprise FM Trust (lender) in the original amount of \$187,536.
-The terms of the note require monthly payments of principal and interest in the amount of \$3,535 and matures on August 1, 2023.
-The note bears interest at 7.86%.
-In the event of default, the lender has the right to take whatever legal actions necessary to collect the amounts due and may forcibly repossess the vehicles securing the note.
+The terms of the note required monthly payments of principal and interest in the amount of \$3,535 and matured on August 1, 2023.
+The note bore interest at 7.86%.
+In the event of default, the lender had the right to take whatever legal actions necessary to collect the amounts due and to forcibly repossess the vehicles securing the note.